The Gift of an Untroubled Mind

 The other kind of peace we could call emotional or relational peace.
 This comes from resolving any and all impaired relationships, forgiving any and all who have ever hurt us, and resolving any and all negative emotions—especially super-charged repressed negative emotions which are destroyers of both emotional and physical wellbeing and extremely destructive of personal relationships.
 The Bible also instructs us to get rid of (not bury or deny) all feelings of hatred and all negative emotions.3

-As this year comes to an end, let's do our part in ending it in peace.
+Let's do our part to live in peace.
 Whether it be finding spiritual peace by renewing our relationship with the Lord, or doing our part in mending broken relationships and finding peace with others.
-Let's start 2019 well.

 1. John 14:27 (NIV).